MicrosoftDocs/Viva/Viva/solutions/check-in-okrs-overview.md

 If the most current numbers are needed outside of the hourly update (for example, you’re about to present at a monthly OKR review meeting), you can select the Sync button to ensure the metrics are fully updated.

 **Collaboration integration:** Users can also perform a check-in directly from within collaboration platforms such as Microsoft Teams or Slack.
-In this manner, users can remain in the tools they are already using and stay in the flow of work, making tracking seamless.
+In this manner, users can remain in the tools they're already using and stay in the flow of work, making tracking seamless.

 ## Benefits of Viva Goals data integrations